Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 Watch more videos from Boston Children's

 Our epilepsy specialists are constantly looking for more effective treatments to relieve children of their seizures.
 They are also working to make existing treatments safer.

-You can read about the research we’re doing and the innovative strategies we use to help our patients on our Epilepsy and Seizures pages.
+You can read about the research we’re doing and the innovative strategies we use to help our patients on our research and innovation blog, Vector.